Early Years: Korea

 Jae Hun Kim Tae Kwon Do Institute

 In 1992, Mr. Kim decided to return to his first love – teaching Taekwon-do – on a full-time basis.
 He wanted to develop new instructors and to reach new communities, providing good instruction where more people could benefit from Taekwon-do training.
-The Jae Hun Kim Taekwon-do Institute now has eighteen locations in the U.S., Singapore, China, Ireland, and Korea.
+The Jae Hun Kim Taekwon-do Institute now has more than 40 locations in the U.S., Singapore, Malaysia, China, Ireland, and Korea.